 “This teacher is wonderful; (s)he corrects as many writings as I want” syndrome.

 I explained how ‘correction’ of written work can be done well, or done badly, and if it is done badly, this correction can be useless – and that maybe your teacher is not as wonderful as you think.
-In the previous post, we began practising using error coding to correct the first paragraph of the essay – see the picture above.
-So, how did you go with the first paragraph?
+In the previous post, we began practicing using error coding to correct the second paragraph of the essay – see the picture above.
+So, how did you go with the second paragraph?
 Well, here are the answers.

 End of Answers

-So, putting this all together, we can re-write that paragraph, and get …
+So, putting this all together, we get …

 The allocation of government money is a big issue in